haiwera-silk-cd/magento-devdocs/guides/v2.2/frontend-dev-guide/templates/template-security.md

 In cases where the JavaScript code outputs content onto the page, use the `escapeUrl` or the `escapeHtml` function where appropriate.

-For example, when a URL output string is inside a JavaScript context, use both `escapeJs` and `escapeUrl`.
+例如， when a URL output string is inside a JavaScript context, use both `escapeJs` and `escapeUrl`.
 If you insert the output string from inside a JavaScript context into the DOM, use both `escapeJs` and `escapeHtml`.

 {% highlight javascript %}
   var field<?php echo $block->escapeJs($block->getFieldNamePostfix()) ?> = window.document.getElementById('my-element');